koenrane/KR-new-site/content/import/generalizing-the-power-seeking-theorems.md

 [Optimal Farsighted Agents Tend to Seek Power](https://arxiv.org/abs/1912.01683) proved that, when you distribute reward fairly and evenly across states (IID), it's instrumentally convergent to gain access to lots of final states (which are absorbing, in that the agent keeps on experiencing the final state).
 The theorems apply when you don't discount the future (you're "infinitely farsighted").

 <video autoplay loop muted playsinline src="https://assets.turntrout.com/static/images/posts/ZiFD6BU.mp4" type="video/mp4"><source src="https://assets.turntrout.com/static/images/posts/ZiFD6BU.mp4" type="video/mp4"></video>

-<br/>Figure: Most reward functions for the Pac-Man game incentivize not dying immediately, so that the agent can loop around higher-scoring configurations.
+Figure: Most reward functions for the Pac-Man game incentivize not dying immediately, so that the agent can loop around higher-scoring configurations.

 ![](https://assets.turntrout.com/static/images/posts/3HUBl5H.avif)
 <br/>Figure: Many ways of scoring Tic-Tac-Toe game states incentivize not losing immediately, in order to choose the highest-scoring final configuration.